hoytnix/CMS/assets/pages/terms-of-use.md

 * You are at least 18 years of age
 * You use the Website and Services according to these Terms of Use and all applicable laws and regulations determined by the state and country of residence
 * You provide complete and accurate registration information and maintain accurate registration information on the Webite
-* You agree and understand that Company Name may, at any time, and without prior notice, revoke and/or cancel your access if you fail to meet these criteria or violate any portion of these Terms of Use
+* You agree and understand that {{ proj_title }} may, at any time, and without prior notice, revoke and/or cancel your access if you fail to meet these criteria or violate any portion of these Terms of Use

 ## Use of this Website